 Any student who wants to appeal the initial decision to deny an exemption to the 6-Drop limit for dropping a course may appeal to UHV for further review.
 Such appeals must be submitted in writing before the final grades for the course(s) are posted by the instructor.
-Appeal forms are available online at http://www.uhv.edu/oar/pdf/Appeal Form.pdf.
+Six drop appeal forms are available online.